Humbedooh/dsnmp/README.md

 Originally created for the Apache Software Foundation by Quokka IvS.
 As such, there may still be ASF-centric checks and logic in the code that you may need to change to suit your own needs.

+## Requirements
+- Python 2.7 or newer (will work with 2.6, barely)
+- Access to SNMP servers
+- snmp tools installed (snmpget + snmpwalk)

 ## Getting started ##
 - Download the script and sample configuration